ToneDexter II Support

 Does ToneDexter II make better sounding WaveMaps than the original ToneDexter?

-Yes, though the difference is not dramatic.
-Nonetheless, careful listening will reveal the extra high frequency detail, and the lack of ‘fizz’, an artefact that produced an unnatural fizzy tail effect from an impulsive hit to the bridge as the sound died away.
-Through a PA, this would normally not be noticeable, but for a recording, maybe.
+Yes.
+Careful listening will reveal the extra high frequency detail, refined but not harsh, and the lack of ‘fizz’—an artefact that produced an unnatural fizzy tail effect from an impulsive hit to the bridge as the sound died away.
+This makes the WaveMaps suitable even the most percussive style of playing, such as flamenco.

 Is it easier to train WaveMaps on ToneDexter II than on the original ToneDexter?